JimZeeKing/GZON/README.md

 Should you want to update the library, just `npm install` and `npm run bundle` or `npm run bundle-minified` to build the library

 # TODO
-- Allow input to be a JSON string or an object
 - Allow keys to be protected from replacement